 Biodiesel (FAME) is a fuel component important for the achievement of the legally set targets concerning the reduction of GHG emissions generated by road traffic.
-Worldwide, biodiesel is used as blend component to conventional Diesel fuel.
+Worldwide, biodiesel is used as blend component to conventional diesel fuel and as heating oil and marine fuel.

-Today, the standard for Diesel fuel, EN 590, sets uniform European requirements.
-It allows the blending with FAME up to 7% (V/V).
+Today, the standard for diesel fuel, EN 590, sets uniform European requirements.
+It allows the blending with FAME up to 7 % (V/V).
+In addition, with EN 16734 and EN 16709 there are further standards for higher admixtures of FAME of 10 % (V/V) or 20 % and 30 % (V/V).
 Every EU member state implements the standard in national requirements.
-In Germany this standard is put into force by DIN EN 590:2017-10.
+In Germany this standard is put into force by DIN EN 590.

 All stipulations mentioned for biodiesel were based on the application of EN 14214 for the definition of requirements concerning FAME as blend component.
-In the meantime, however, there has been a demand regarding diverse additional quality requirements for this component beyond those stipulated in EN 14214, in order to ensure the final product quality of the Diesel fuel.
+In the meantime, however, there has been a demand regarding diverse additional quality requirements for this component beyond those stipulated in EN 14214, in order to ensure the final product quality of the diesel fuel.
 Among others there is also the requirement to verify quality assuring measures during the production as well as the purchase of biodiesel which essentially base on obligatory in-house documentation.
 Additionally, customers must be given confirmation and verification that the internal documentation requirements are met and checked externally (e.g. by audits).